tq-bit/chattergram/readme.md

 4. Create a `.env` file in the root directory (you can use the .env.example file for templating)
 5. Enter your API key under `DEEPGRAM_KEY`

-> Note: If you change global variables, in this file, you might have to adjust the respective docker-compose.(d|p).yaml file as well
+> Note: If you change global variables in this file, you have to adjust the respective docker-compose.(d|p).yaml file as well

 ### Run the app

 There are two docker-compose files in the root directory.
 Each runs a few simple steps to build and run the application in an appropriate setup.

-> Please note: I had problems running the app on a 1GB droplet on DO, Vite had problems with the allocated memory to Node.
+> Please note: I had problems running the app on a 1GB droplet on DO, Vite had problems with the allocated memory to Node, so there seems to be some minimum RAM requirement.

 **Run in dev mode**

+After cloning the repos, run:

 ```bash
 sudo docker-compose  --file docker-compose.d.yaml up --build